tchellamsetty-byte/quantitative-projects/README.md

 ## Projects

-**[Market Risk: VaR Backtesting and GARCH Volatility](./var-backtesting-garch)** Backtested 99% and 95% VaR under EWMA and historical simulation across the 2008 and 2020 crises, using Kupiec coverage and Christoffersen independence tests.
+**[Market Risk: VaR Backtesting and GARCH Volatility](./var-backtesting-garch)** Documented fat tails, negative skew and volatility clustering in daily equity returns using Jarque-Bera tests and squared-return ACFs.
+Backtested 99% and 95% VaR under EWMA and historical simulation across the 2008 and 2020 crises, using Kupiec coverage and Christoffersen independence tests.
 Compared eight GARCH specifications on 26 years of S&P 500 returns.
-*R*
+*R, Quarto*

 **[Estimation Risk: Covariance Conditioning in Portfolio Construction](./portfolio-covariance-conditioning)** Built a rolling mean-variance optimiser for a 10-stock portfolio and diagnosed